-Adjectives-How Many?
+Adjectives-How Many? check in with kids to

 Adjectives describe (or modify) a noun (person, place or thing).
-An adjective can answer one of four questions:
+An adjective can answer determine if they have and

+one of four questions: understanding of these key

+1. What kind? elements.

+2. How Many"

+3. Whose"

+4. Which?

 Today we are going to look at adjectives that answer the question how many.
-Examples:
+Examples :

-- one animal
+one animal

-- fifteen candy bars
+fifteen candy bars

-- many sodas
+many sodas

 How Many?

+Directions:

-- Divide students into trios. - 2.
-Give each trio a deck of sentence cards, dice and a white board with pen/crayons. - 3.
-Player 1 draws a sentence card and reads it. - 4.
-Player then fills in the blank with an adjective that tells How Many. - 5.
-If other two players agree, player rolls the die and records the number of points (if it is a second, third, etc. turn, he/she adds the total to the previous total. - 6.
-Game is over after each player has had 10 turns. - 7.
-Player with the most points wins.
+1. Divide students into trios.

+2. Give each trio a deck of sentence cards, dice and a white board with pen/crayons.

+3. Player 1 draws a sentence card and reads it.

+4. Player then fills in the blank with an adjective that tells How Many.

+5. If other two players agree, player rolls the die and records the number of points (if it is

+a second, third, etc. turn, he/she adds the total to the previous total.

+6. Game is over after each player has had 10 turns.

+7. Player with the most points wins.